meatball133/crystal/exercises/concept-wip/navigation-computer/.docs/instructions.md

 The navigation computer needs to know the distance between some objects in space to do the right calculations, the distance is measured in km.
 Km stands for kilometer, which is a unit of length, there kilo means 1000 and meter is a unit of length.
 The distance should be from earth.
-The distance that needs to be stored are neptune, mars and the atmosphere.
+The distances that need to be stored are: Neptune, Mars and the atmosphere.

 Define the following constants: